 He didn’t know how long it took Saito to work out what had happened, but by then it was too late.
 Kentaro moved the money through a series of offshore bank accounts and he and his mother fled Japan on fake passports.

 Kentaro agonized over whether to go ahead with the memory restoration.

-husband and sister.
+She underwent the procedure in Cuba.
+It was a gradual process, but eventually her memories started coming back.
+This brought the joy of recognizing her son and the sadness of remembering the death of her husband and sister.
 They moved to a small Caribbean island.
 It was difficult at first, because neither of them spoke anything but Japanese, but he loved learning and English and French were his latest projects.
 Kentaro wheeled his mother to the front of their beach house’s veranda.